woctezuma/hidden-gems/README.md

 This code is written in Python 3.

-[SciPy](https://www.scipy.org/) is required for an optimization procedure (which can be skipped if you manually input a value for the parameter `alpha`).
+[NumPy](http://www.numpy.org/) and [SciPy](https://www.scipy.org/) is required for an optimization procedure (which can be skipped if you manually input a value for the parameter `alpha`).
-To install SciPy on Windows, I suggest you download the binaries linked to the Intel® Math Kernel Library:
+To install these on Windows, I suggest you download the binaries linked to the Intel® Math Kernel Library:
 * [NumPy](http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy)
 * [SciPy](http://www.lfd.uci.edu/~gohlke/pythonlibs/#scipy)